-- It is likely that depression is a risk factor for dementia. alzheimers.org.uk - If you feel you might be getting depressed, seek help early. - If you often feel low, anxious or irritable, talk to your GP or contact a mental health organisation such as Lincolnshire Partnership Foundation Trust. - Depression might be a risk for dementia, but in later life dementia might cause depression. - Sleep is very important for your mental wellbeing, and it may reduce your risk of dementia.
+- It is likely that depression is a risk factor for dementia.
+Depression and dementia | Alzheimer's Society (alzheimers.org.uk) - If you feel you might be getting depressed, seek help early. - If you often feel low, anxious or irritable, talk to your GP or contact a mental health organisation such as Lincolnshire Partnership Foundation Trust. - Depression might be a risk for dementia, but in later life dementia might cause depression. - Sleep is very important for your mental wellbeing, and it may reduce your risk of dementia.
 A good night's sleep for many people is around seven to eight hours.